-We’ve traveled to over 50 countries in the 8 1/2 years since Sarah’s diagnosis.
+We’ve traveled to over 50 countries in the nine years since Sarah’s diagnosis.
 And we spent a full year on the road.
 We’ve always included information about accessibility into our posts about the places we visit, but we’ve started writing and curating dedicated accessible travel guides.

-Along the way, we’ve also connected other like-minded people who love to travel despite what others may see as limitations.
+Along the way, we’ve also connected with other like-minded people who love to travel despite what others may see as limitations.
 With their help, we’re happy to be able to feature diverse accessible travel tips on a variety of topics.
 From traveling with a chronic illness, to dealing with medical devices and medication on the road, to wheelchair travel, we cover a lot of ground.

 Hopefully you find some inspiration or practical tips to help you overcome any hesitation and get out there and see the world.